What happens to my comments?

 Who decides the application?

 Most applications, except the Council's own applications, are determined under the delegated powers of the Council's Head of Planning Services, even if there are objections.
-However, District Councillors may refer applications to the Planning Committee .
+However, Area Councillors may refer applications to the Decision making process and Planning Committee .
 The Planning Committee is a public meeting.
 If an application is referred to Planning Committee and you have commented on it we will write to you to let you know.

 How can I check the progress of an application?